 “In many ways, she’s turning out to be a better manager than Mayor Caliguiri, who never had much time or concern for these internal administrative matters,” he said.

 Some of Mayor Masloff’s other moves proved controversial, but in hindsight beneficial.
 She privatized several city assets that were bleeding red ink, among them the Pittsburgh Zoo, the National Aviary, Phipps Conservatory, and Schenley Park Golf Course.

-In addition to slashing taxes to stem the exodus of young people, she was also a visionary and was the first to advocate that the Steelers and Pirates each have their own venue, both ideas coming to fruition with the construction of Heinz Field and PNC Park many years after she left office.
+In addition to slashing taxes to stem the exodus of young people, she was also a visionary and was the first to advocate that the Steelers and Pirates each have their own venue.
+Both ideas came to fruition with the construction of Heinz Field and PNC Park many years after she left office.

-Along the way, Mayor Masloff made some flubs like calling rocker Bruce Springsteen Bruce Bedspring, and the rock group The Who, The How, and then Steelers quarterback Bubby Brister as Bobby Brewster.
-And when she took to the stage in Point State Park during the 1992 Pittsburgh Penguins rally, and invoked Penguins announcer Mike Lange’s iconic saying, “Scratch my back with a hacksaw,” it became the screech heard round the city.
+Along the way, Mayor Masloff made some memorable flubs: calling rocker Bruce Springsteen Bruce Bedspring: the rock group The Who, The How; and Steelers quarterback Bubby Brister as Bobby Brewster.
+When she took to the stage in Point State Park during the 1992 Pittsburgh Penguins rally, and invoked Penguins announcer Mike Lange’s iconic saying, “Scratch my back with a hacksaw,” it became the screech heard round the city.

 On the occasion of her 90th birthday, she was honored in 2007 when a street near PNC Park was named Sophie Masloff Way.
 Mayor Masloff was also honored on September 13, 2011, when the Pittsburgh Zoo and PPG Aquarium chose to name a seal for the former mayor.